Quebvihn/Js-Code-Quiz/README.md

 ## Demo

-You can try the live demo of the JavaScript Coding Quiz here: [Demo Link](https://your-demo-link.com)
+You can try the live demo of the JavaScript Coding Quiz here: https://quebvihn.github.io/Js-Code-Quiz/

 ## Usage